ricardocervo/BookNBlock/README.md

 }
 ```

-If all input fields are valid and the Property exists in the database, the response should be something like:
+If all input fields are valid and the Property exists in the database, the response should be something like (HTTP 201 - Created):

 ```
 {